Accountant For Self Employed

 7. Less Paperwork

-As a limited company director, you’re required to file a confirmation statement, corporation tax return, annual accounts and other event-based filings to Companies House.
+As a limited company director, you’re required to file a confirmation statement, company tax return, annual accounts and other event-based filings to Companies House.

 However, you’ll be able to do away with these when you operate as a sole trader business—which means there’s considerably less paperwork involved and fewer administrative tasks to deal with.